 This isn’t the first time HomeServe has come to a veteran’s aid – or even the first time the company has helped a veteran whose troubles began with water in the basement.

-Another WWII veteran, 87-year-old Edward A. of Lynn, Massachusetts, was faced with record-breaking cold temperatures and no heat after a January Nor’easter flooded his basement with four feet of water.
-The water flooded Edward’s boiler, leaving him without heat at the worst possible time.
+Edward A. of Lynn, an 87-year-old WWII veteran in Massachusetts, was also faced with record-breaking cold temperatures and no heat after a January Nor’easter flooded his basement with four feet of water.
+The flood covered Edward’s boiler, leaving him without heat at the worst possible time.

 “I’ve always known that there are some good people in business out there,” Edward said.
 “It took me quite a while to really grasp that this company was this good.”